 The character and scale of development within residential and visitor accommodation areas should achieve desired outcomes anticipated by the District Plan.
-Enhancement of the eir.
+Enhancement of the essential elements that give towns, suburbs and settlements their character, image and attractiveness.

 The existing identity of any particular town or settlement is reflected in its character and scale.
 These are matters which influence where people choose to live.
 Components of character and scale include open space, density of development, building height, dominant styles in built form and topographic influences.
 There is undoubtedly a difference in character and scale between suburban residential and low density rural living environments.
 There can also be contrast in the character and scale within or between settlements.
 Change in the character and scale of residential areas can result from closer subdivision and construction of additional houses at higher densities, redevelopment and replacement of existing houses, and loss of existing open space, garden and tree plantings, loss of views and diminution in the sense of community cohesion and well being.